nf-core/metaboigniter/docs/metaboigniter_guide.md

     ├── phenotype_positive.csv

 When you are ready with the folder structure you will need to set the parameters needed:
-Path to a folder containing mzML files used for doing identification (MS2 data in positive ionization method)
+A glob path to a folder containing mzML files used for doing identification (MS2 data in positive ionization method)

     id_mzml_files_pos =""

-Path to a folder containing mzML files used for doing identification (MS2 data in negative ionization method)
+A glob path to a folder containing mzML files used for doing identification (MS2 data in negative ionization method)

     id_mzml_files_neg=""

+for example:

+        quant_mzml_files_pos ="/User/XXX/myfiles/id_mzml_files_pos/*mzML"

-**You must have the absolute path to the folder and set it between the quotations** If you quantification files also includes MS2 data, you can set *id_mzml_files_pos* and *id_mzml_files_neg* to the path of MS1 data (of course to respective ionization modes)
+If you quantification files also includes MS2 data, you can set *id_mzml_files_pos* and *id_mzml_files_neg* to the path of MS1 data (of course to respective ionization modes)

 #### Select your search engine